Host (Paradise Lost album): Release and promotion

-Reaction and legacy
+Reception and legacy

 While the album was critically well received, opinion about it continues to be split.
 Holmes commented on this album in 2007, stating:

 Aedy said Host is the "darkest" Paradise Lost album, but noted the band was not happy with the production.
 The album was remastered and re-released in 2018.

 The album eventually served as the inspiration of Holmes' and Mackintosh's side-project Host; in the press release about the formation, Mackintosh noted that "We always stood by Host as an album".
+He also relayed a story about the album's historic trajectory: